 The preponderance of evidence appears to support either a lack of efficacy or insufficient data to make a judgment on benefit for the modalities evaluated.
 When a positive outcome was described, the reported treatment effects were modest.
 Similarly, the duration of treatment effectiveness was typically reported as short (2 weeks to 2 months).
-Most international guidelines recommend these interventions should only be used reservedly based upon individual circumstances, and not as a principlal e-component of a treatment regime.
+Most international guidelines recommend these interventions should only be used\reservedly used\based upon individual circumstances, and not as a principal component of a treatment regime.
+AAs a condition progresses, passive care should be replaced by active treatment modalities, such as therapeutic exercise.
+Insufficient evidence exists to support the continued use of passive treatment as a means for improved clinical outcomes.

 The use of passive modalities in the treatment of neuromusculoskeletal conditions presents the inherent risk of promoting passive dependence.
 It is the responsibility of the treating practitioner to judiciously apply passive modalities and encourage active patient participation in the treatment plan.
 Passive treatment is generally viewed as appropriate when used for a short period of time and in conjunction with active care.
+As a condition progresses, passive care should be replaced by active treatment modalities, such as therapeutic exercise.
+Insufficient evidence exists to support the continued use of passive treatment as a means for improved clinical outcomes.